-Policy 11HK-1: Define and identify species, habitats, and habitat features important to a balanced and sustainable web of life, biodiversity, and especially important to fish, native plants, and wildlife.

-1 2 Create, and regularly update an Ecosystem Report. that supports fish and wildlife.
-3 4 5 6 7 8 9 10 11 Policy 11 HK -2: Develop and adopt programs which that protect habitats that are essential to the conservation of species that have been identified as endangered, threatened, or sensitive by the state or federal government as well as habitats identified as necessary in the Ecosystem Report.
-These programs should maintain and encourage restoration of habitat conditions for threatened listed species of concern, as well as habitats identified as having significant biodiversity, connectivity, and other important features and functions.
-12 13 14 15 Policy 11HK-3: Develop and adopt programs which that provide incentives for the protection of environmentally fragile areas or critical plant and wildlife habitats as well as habitats that provide connectivity (and corridors).
-16 17 18 Policy 11 HK -4: Where feasible, incorporate fish and wildlife habitats into public capital improvement projects, and consider for incorporation into a_mitigation banking program.
-19 20 21 Policy 11 HK -5: Provide measures to mitigate negative water quality and quantity impacts from both public and private alterations of natural drainage systems.
-22 23 Policy 11 HK -6: Consider sensitive fish, shellfish, and wildlife species and their habitats when establishing zoning densities and patterns.
-24 25 26 27 28 29 Policy 11 HK -7: Promote voluntary fish and wildlife habitat enhancement projects through educational and incentive programs, such as purchase of development rights or habitat conservation easements.
-These projects, which can be done by individuals, organizations, and businesses, should will buffer and expand fish, plant, and wildlife habitat.
-30 31 32 Policy 11 HK -8: Give careful consideration to the siting of industrial, commercial, residential, and other land use designations when located near important marine, terrestrial , or other critical habitats.
-33 34 35 36 37 Policy 11 HK -9: Protect, retain, and enhance the beneficial uses and functions of streams and rivers.
-Define and identify the beneficial uses and functions of streams and rivers, which includinge wildlife and fisheries habitat, water quality, open space, aesthetics, and recreation.
+- Policy 10K-1: Define and identify species, habitats, and habitat features important to a balanced and sustainable web of life, biodiversity, and especially important to fish, native plants, and wildlife.
+Create, and regularly update an Ecosystem Report. - Policy 10K-2: Develop and adopt programs that protect habitats essential to the conservation of species that have been identified as endangered, threatened, or sensitive by the state or federal government as well as habitats identified as necessary in the Ecosystem Report.
+These programs should maintain and encourage restoration of habitat conditions for listed species of concern, as well as habitats identified as having significant biodiversity, connectivity, and other important features and functions. - Policy 10K-3: Develop incentives for protection of environmentally fragile areas or critical plant and wildlife habitats as well as habitats that provide connectivity (corridors). - Policy 10K-4: Where feasible, incorporate fish and wildlife habitats into public capital improvement projects.

-1 2 Policy 11H K -10: Protect and enhance natural eco system function s when flood hazard management control measures are utilizedused .
-3 4 5 Policy 11H K -11: Regulate the operation of river gravel extraction activities in such a manner so as to provide long-term protection of fish and wildlife habitat and water quality.
-6 7 8 Policy 11 HK -12: Support Ensure that design and development of residential and industrial development that minimizes disturbance to rivers, streams, and functioning riparian areas.
-9 10 11 12 Policy 11HK-13: Evaluate the full value of the fishery-including its cultural and economic value-in land use decisions that may impact that fishery.
-Unavoidable impacts to an individual habitat or fishery should shall be mitigated.
-13 14 15 16 17 Policy 11K-14: Continue to consider the value of wildlife populations for which habitat conservation areas have been identified in PDS's wildlife habitat mapping, their associated habitats, and connectivity in land use planning that may impact them.
-This is not intended to require landowners to pay for any additional studies.
-18 19 Policy 11K-15: Mitigation to Habitat Conservation Areas should be tracked and monitored to ensure no net loss to natural area.
-20 21 22 Policy 11K-16: Monitor Habitat Conservation Areas to obtain a baseline of current conditions and to ensure no net loss and avoidance of cumulative impacts.
-23 Fish and Wildlife Populations and Habitat 24 25 Goal 11 J L: Protect and enhance natural ecosystems that support native fish and wildlife populations and habitat.
-26 27 Policy 11 J L-1: Strongly discourage any activity that might cause significant degradation of the fishery resource or habitat.
-28 29 30 Policy 11 JL -2: Support the protection and enhancement of significant fish spawning and rearing habitat, food resources, refugia (shelter), and travel passages.
-31 32 33 34 Policy 11 J L-3: When possible, eEstablish non-regulatory mechanisms and incentives for development that accommodates the habitat needs of fish and wildlife and encourages good stewardship practices.
+- Policy 10K-5: Provide measures to mitigate negative water quality and quantity impacts from both public and private alterations of natural drainage systems. - Policy 10K-6: Consider sensitive fish, shellfish, and wildlife species and their habitats when establishing zoning densities and patterns. - Policy 10K-7: Promote voluntary fish and wildlife habitat enhancement projects through educational and incentive programs, such as purchase of development rights or habitat conservation easements.
+These projects, which can be done by individuals, organizations, and businesses, will buffer and expand fish, plant, and wildlife habitat. - Policy 10K-8: Give careful consideration to the siting of industrial, commercial, residential, and other land use designations when located near important marine, terrestrial, or other critical habitats. - Policy 10K-9: Protect, retain, and enhance the beneficial uses and functions of streams and rivers.
+Define and identify the beneficial uses and functions of streams and rivers, including wildlife and fisheries habitat, water quality, open space, aesthetics, and recreation. - Policy 10K-10: Protect and enhance ecosystem functions when flood hazard management measures are used. - Policy 10K-11: Regulate the operation of river gravel extraction activities in such a manner so as to provide long-term protection of fish and wildlife habitat and water quality. - Policy 10K-12: Ensure design and development of residential and industrial development minimizes disturbance to rivers, streams, and functioning riparian areas. - Policy 10K-13: Evaluate the full value of the fishery; including its cultural and economic value; in land use decisions that may impact that fishery.
+Unavoidable impacts to an individual habitat or fishery shall be mitigated. - Policy 10K-14: Continue to consider the value of wildlife populations for which habitat conservation areas have been identified in PDS's wildlife habitat mapping, their associated habitats, and connectivity in land use planning that may impact them.
+This is not intended to require landowners to pay for any additional studies. - Policy 10K-15: Mitigation to Habitat Conservation Areas should be tracked and monitored to ensure no net loss to natural area. - Policy 10K-16: Monitor Habitat Conservation Areas to obtain a baseline of current conditions and to ensure no net loss and avoidance of cumulative impacts.